Mayokun-Sofowora/weatherApp/README.md

 #### Option 2: Open index.html directly

 Alternatively, you can open the `index.html` file directly in your browser by double-clicking it.
-However, using a local server is recommended for better handling of dynamic content.
+However, using a local server is recommended for better dynamic content handling.

 ### Access the app